-Tomatoes are in my opinion the culmination of a gardener, the taste of a tomato harvested by oneself is incomparable, when I have one I always eat it as a salad, I could not make soup or sauce with my homegrown tomatoes.
+Tomatoes are in my opinion, the culmination of a gardener, the taste of a tomato harvested by oneself is incomparable, when I have one I always eat it as a salad.
+I cannot make soup or sauce with my homegrown tomatoes.

 Tomatoes can grow on raised beds or in large pots.
-If you want to use flowerpots look for varieties that are more shrubs than large plants.
+If you want to use flowerpots, look for varieties that are more shrubs than large plants.
 The indeterminate tomato varieties are larger than the determined ones.
-Tomatoes grow a lot, and they will need some support, usually cages.
+Tomatoes grow a lot and will need some support, usually cages.

 My favorite varieties for Houston are:

 - Big Beef

 - Cherokee Purple (heirloom)

 - Early girl (a resistant variety with excellent production)

 Tomatoes are 100% dependent on the sun; you should plant them in a sunny place.
 Hopefully, you will get at least 6-8 hours of sunlight per plant.
 They should be planted in soil prepared with compost and fertilizer.

 I always buy seedlings (little plants) and choose plants of intense green with healthy leaves.
 Don’t buy the tallest plant.
 Usually, it is not the best.
 I buy small plants at the beginning of the season, as it’s cheaper.
 Tomatoes in Houston are planted in the last two weeks of February.
 Timing is critical.
 If they announce a frost, cover the plant with a bucket o flowerpots.
 There is a second window for tomatoes in Houston in the fall.
 Planting of seedlings is the last two weeks of August.
 The fall season is uncertain.
 Worse case you get lots of green tomatoes in November.